rarimo/rarime/packages/snap/README.md

 ### Create a proof

 Make sure you are on the correct network before creating a proof!
-Returns ZKProof for off-chain and updateStateTx, statesMerkleData, ZKProof for on-chain To create a proof you need to call this method with params:
+Returns ZKProof for off-chain and updateStateTx, statesMerkleData, and ZKProof for on-chain To create a proof you need to call this method with params:

 ```javascript